 Kvale, S., & Brinkman, S. (2009).
 Seven stages of an interview investigation.
 In InterViews: Learning the Craft of Qualitative Research Interviewing (pp. 97-312).
 SAGE.

 Ladson-Billings, G. (1994).
 The dreamkeepers: Successful teachers of African American children.
-Josser-Bass.
+Jossey-Bass.

 Luke, A. (1995).
 Text and discourse in education: An introduction to critical discourse analysis.
 Review of research in education, 21, 3-48.